 The New American Dream

 Are we headed for an extended lower standard of living?
 Perhaps the old American Dream based on material wealth is unsustainable.
 But is that so wrong?
-Unemployment freed many from jobs they hated.
-Fewer loans mean we rely less on banks and more on each other.
-The crowd-sharing society returns us to our core strength.
+Unemployment freed many from jobs they hated anyway.
+Fewer loans meant we relied less on banks and more on each other.
+The crowd-sharing society returned us to our core strength.
 That's reliance on each other instead of the government.

 Board of Governors of the Federal Reserve System.
 "Consumer Credit - G.19."
 Accessed July 2, 2020.